-In the course of our communal and personal lives we weigh up the pros and cons of our decisions against these 3 principles:
+In the course of our communal and personal lives we choose to consider our decisions with these 3 principles in mind:

-to live a lifestyle that leaves the environment - both local and global - better, or at least no worse, at the end of our lives.
+to work towards a lifestyle that leaves the environment - both local and global - better, or at least no worse, at the end of our lives.

 to live such that the benefits of collective living outweigh the difficulties; so that working together is easier and more enjoyable than working separately; so that we will all flourish and feel at home.

 |EDUCATION||to share and exchange skills and experience to help both others and ourselves move towards a more sustainable lifestyle.|